nanotech/jellybeans.vim/README.markdown

 ### Low-Color Black (16 and 8 color terminals)

-Since the background on a dark terminal is usually black already, Jellybeans appropriates the black ANSI color as a dark grey and uses no color when it really wants black.
+Since the background on a dark terminal is usually black already, Jellybeans can appropriate the black ANSI color as a dark grey and use no color when it really wants black.

-If you can’t or don’t want to change your terminal’s color mappings, add
+After changing your terminal’s color palette (`#444444` is suggested), add this to your .vimrc:

-    let g:jellybeans_use_lowcolor_black = 0
+    let g:jellybeans_use_lowcolor_black = 1

-to your .vimrc to render “black” text as Vim’s grey (ANSI white).
+*This option was changed to be disabled by default in version 1.7 (unreleased).*

 ## Screenshots